Past Participles in English

 Difference between Past Form and Past Participle

-The past form of the verb and the past participle of regular verbs are the same things.
+The past form of a verb and the past participle of regular verbs are the same things.
 They are formed by adding the suffix ‘-ed’.
 Past form is just used in Simple Past Tense.
 The past participle is used as an adjective and in prefect tenses with auxiliaries like has, have, or had.

 • When the sheep jumped over the fence, I reached.
 (Past Form)

-• The sheep had jumped over the fence, when I reached.
+• The sheep had jumped over the fence when I reached.
 (Past Participle)

 Perfect Participle